-The College may dismiss a formal Title IX complaint or any allegations therein if, at any time during the investigation or hearing:
+The College may dismiss and/or reclassify a formal Title IX complaint or any allegations therein if, at any time during the investigation or prior to a resolution:

-- The Complainant withdraws the complaint; - The Respondent is no longer employed by or enrolled at Marist; or - Specific circumstances prevent Marist from gathering evidence sufficient to reach a determination as to the conduct alleged. - The identity of the complainant and/or alleged is unknown.
+- The Complainant withdraws the complaint; - The Respondent is no longer employed by or enrolled at Marist; or - Specific circumstances prevent Marist from gathering evidence sufficient to reach a determination as to the conduct alleged; - If the conduct alleged does not fall within the scope of Title IX Office, the Title IX Coordinator will "dismiss" the complaint.
+The complaint may be reclassified to another office and/or a process. (i.e. Student Code of Conduct, Human Resources, etc.); - The identity of the complainant and/or alleged is unknown.

-Parties will receive written notice of any dismissal, including instructions on how to appeal a dismissal decision or the next steps in the grievance process in cases where the dismissal is only for purposes of Title IX re-categorization.
+Parties will receive written notice of any dismissal, including instructions on how to appeal a dismissal decision or the next steps in the grievance process in cases where the dismissal is only for purposes of reclassification.
 The criteria to submit an appeal can be found below.